Loading...

 HCV antibody does not confer immunity to subsequent infection; HCV antibody positive and PCR negative patients should be counselled regarding risk factors for re-infection and offered regular screening with HCV PCR if there is ongoing exposure.

-Please see the BBV page for additional information on testing, referrals, primary care management and resources.
+Please see the BBV page opens a new window for additional information on testing, referrals, primary care management and resources.

 C.M & E.S/N.B 06-02-24